twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/publication-of-ven-uttamo%zh.rst

 **According to the translator— Bhikkhu Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  06-10 add the linkings of mp3 & Youtube of Dhamma Talks by Mogok Sayadaw & by Ukkattha Sayadaw and Candima Sayadaw 05-06 rev. simplify the linkings of audio MP3 & Youtube 05-05 add audio (MP3 & Youtube, including citta channel) of Maṅgala Sutta & add linkings of all the MP3 files & Youtube of 18 days
+  08-17 rev. re-arrange contents of two books: A Noble Search and Right Samādhi and Right Insight 06-10 add the linkings of mp3 & Youtube of Dhamma Talks by Mogok Sayadaw & by Ukkattha Sayadaw and Candima Sayadaw 05-06 rev. simplify the linkings of audio MP3 & Youtube 05-05 add audio (MP3 & Youtube, including citta channel) of Maṅgala Sutta & add linkings of all the MP3 files & Youtube of 18 days